 Access to HIV treatment is low in a number of countries, notably in the eastern part the Region.
 As a result, too many people develop AIDS and die from AIDS-related causes in this area.
 Low access to treatment and care, fear of discrimination, and stigmatization collectively reduce the incentive to take an HIV test.
 In EECA, only 36% of all people estimated to be living with HIV (diagnosed and undiagnosed) were receiving ART at the end of 2017.

-- Coinfection with tuberculosis: TB remains one of the leading causes of death among people who live with HIV.
-The risk of developing TB is far greater for people living with HIV if the infection is not treated.
-For this reason, the incidence of TB will likely continue to rise in eastern Europe.
-Between 2011 and 2015, the percentage of HIV/TB co-infection in incident TB cases almost doubled, from 5.5% to 9.0%.
+TB remains one of the leading causes of death among people living with HIV and those with AIDS.
+The risk of developing TB is far greater for people living with HIV, especially if HIV infection is left untreated.
+During the last decade, the percentage of incident TB cases who were coinfected with HIV increased 4-fold, from 3% to 12%.

-- Coinfection with hepatitis: Almost three quarters of the people living with HIV in Europe are also chronically infected with the hepatitis C virus (HCV).
+Almost three quarters of people living with HIV in the Region are also chronically infected with the hepatitis C virus (HCV).
 The people most at risk of HIV/HCV coinfection are people who inject drugs and men who have sex with men.
 Coinfection can lead to life-threatening liver failure.
-Hepatitis is difficult and costly to treat, and this situation is likely to lead to tens of thousands of unnecessary deaths in the years to come.
+Hepatitis is difficult and costly to treat, and this situation is likely to lead to tens of thousands of preventable deaths in the years to come.